ALPON Cloud

 How do OTA updates work on ALPON?

 The Sixfab Embedded Software team publishes signed update bundles.
-When a device is running an outdated version, an Update button appears on the Asset Detail page.
+When a device is running an outdated version, an Update Device button appears on the Asset Detail page.
 Updates are applied asynchronously, and progress is streamed to the dashboard in real time.
+The pipeline is shared across ALPON X5 AI OS and ALPON X4 OS images, but each device receives only the bundle built for its hardware.

 Update flow